 14a.
-What is your Institution-set standard for successful student course completion?
+What is your Institution-set standard for successful student course % completion?

-[Additional Instructions: Each institution is required to have an institution-set standard for successful student course completion.
+[Additional Instructions: See definition of course completion in 14b, below.
+Each institution is required to have an institution-set standard for successful student course completion.
 An institution-set standard is the identified level of performance determined by the institution to be acceptable.
 It is a measure the institution can and does use in assessing both institutional and programmatic performance in these areas (subject to exceptions for certain programs, which may have different standards as determined by the institution).
 It is a measure that will be assessed for reasonableness and effectiveness by peer external evaluators.]

 14b.
-Successful student course completion rate for the fall 2013 semester:

-[Additional Instructions: Course completion is a measure that applies to all students at the college.
-It is the number of successful student course completions (with a grade of C or better, if graded) over the number of student enrollments when the general enrollment period ends (may be referred to as first census date).]
+Successful student course completion rate for the fall 2014 semester: % grade of C or better, if graded) over the number of student enrollments when the general enrollment period ends (may be referred to as first census date).]